pratmehta89/mcp-agent-test/examples/workflows/workflow_parallel/README.md

 Then open `mcp_agent.secrets.yaml` and add your api key for your preferred LLM.

+## (Optional) Configure tracing

+In `mcp_agent.config.yaml`, you can set `otel` to `enabled` to enable OpenTelemetry tracing for the workflow.
+You can [run Jaeger locally](https://www.jaegertracing.io/docs/2.5/getting-started/) to view the traces in the Jaeger UI.

 ## `3` Run locally

 Run your MCP Agent app: